 Tomato, olive oil and garlic aid in inflammation reduction.
-Greek yogurt (which you should be consuming both before and after the race) is a good source of beneficial bacteria that will keep your gut flora healthy and, indirectly, regulate joint and cartilage recovery.
+Greek yogurt is a good source of beneficial bacteria that will keep your gut flora healthy and, indirectly, regulate joint and cartilage recovery.
 Alternatively you can support your digestive system with probiotics.

 4. What not to do